sangstar/sangstar.github.io/docs/_posts/2023-05-15-evaluation_metrics.markdown

 $$ \text{Recall}  = \frac{t_p}{t_p + f_n}$$

-where $$f_n$$ represents false negatives.
+where $$f_n$$ represents false negatives (the denominator represents all positive cases -- true positives and false negatives both being all positives).
 Consider the wonderful "nothing is about our pie" classifier from Jurafsky and Martin's *Speech and Language Processing* (my favorite textbook on NLP) which is a model that predicts every input -- trained on a million tweets unrelated to (0) or specifically discussing his/her love or hatred about pie made by the fictional *Delicious Pie Company* (1) -- as "not about our pie".
 In this example, only 100 of the million samples actually discuss the pie.
 Accuracy is defined as the percentage of true classifications overall:

 $$\text{Accuracy} = \frac{t_p + t_n}{t_p + f_p + t_n + f_n}$$